emacs-mirror/emacs/mps/manual/source/glossary/b.rst

-            Bitmaps are sometimes used to represent the marks in a :term:`mark-sweep` collector, or the used memory in a :term:`bitmapped fits <bitmapped fit>` :term:`allocator`.
+            Bitmaps are sometimes used to represent the marks in a :term:`mark-sweep` collector, or the used memory in a :term:`bitmapped fits` :term:`allocator`.

     bitmapped fit

-        A class of :term:`allocation mechanisms <allocation
-        mechanism>` that use a :term:`bitmap` to represent the usage of the :term:`heap`.
+        A class of :term:`allocation mechanisms` that use a :term:`bitmap` to represent the usage of the :term:`heap`.
         Each bit in the map corresponds to a part of the heap, typically a :term:`word`, and is set if that part is in use.
         Allocation is done by searching the bitmap for a run of clear bits.

-        Bitmapped fit mechanisms have good :term:`locality <locality of reference>`, as they avoid examining :term:`in-band headers
+        Bitmapped fit mechanisms have good :term:`locality of reference`, as they avoid examining :term:`in-band headers` when allocating.
-        <in-band header>` when allocating.

         .. seealso:: :term:`allocation mechanism`, :term:`sequential fit`, :term:`indexed fit`.